-11. Just swipe once on the suggested contacts, then select I'm Done found at the bottom of the page. in LinkedIn will ask if you are sure about this; just click OK to proceed to your main in LinkedIn page.
+12. Just swipe once on the suggested contacts, then select I'm Done found at the bottom of the page.
+LinkedIn will ask if you are sure about this; just click OK to proceed to your main LinkedIn page.
 Congratulations!
-You just completed the process of creating a LinkedIn account from the mobile app installed on your Android device.
+You just completed the process of creating a LinkedIn account from the mobile app installed on your iOS device.